erikperkins/blueberry/README.md

-This is the Python-based component of the whirlwhim application.
+This is the Python-based component of the Data Punnet application.
 It hosts TensorFlow neural network code.